AdFabConnect/abejs/README.md

 - Unit testing covers more than 60% of the code :)

 ### 2.10.*
-- Template designer : isEditor variable can be used in a template
+- Template designer: `isEditor` variable can be used in a template
 - Bugfixes

 ### 2.9.*